willoughbylabs/cscrub/docs/install.md

 Built and running using macOS 12.3.1 and Python 3.10.3.

 ## Install Dependencies
-Install the following using your preferred Terminal app.<br/> Please double check all main sites before running code hardcorded here, just in case the maintainers' instructions have changed.
+Please double check all main sites before running code hardcorded here, just in case the maintainers' instructions have changed.

 ### Xcode Command Line Tools